flageval-baai/FlagEvalMM/README.md

 FlagEvalMM is an open-source evaluation framework designed to comprehensively assess multimodal models.
 It provides a standardized way to evaluate models that work with multiple modalities (text, images, video) across various tasks and metrics.

+## News

+- [2025-09-02] Supported by FlagEvalMM, [LRM-Eval](https://github.com/flageval-baai/LRM-Eval) is released.
+We include the evaluation code of [ROME](https://huggingface.co/datasets/BAAI/ROME) in the tasks/rome directory.

 ## Key Features

 - **Flexible Architecture**: Support for multiple multimodal models and evaluation tasks, including: VQA, image retrieval, text-to-image, etc.